denzii/sinda-cms/README.md

 - Ability to debug through containers in both Visual Studio on Windows & Visual Studio Code on other operating systems
 - CI/CD through Azure Devops
 - Automations for Azure CLI setup through Bash
+- Responsive Design (Best experience on desktop & mobile as a fallback)
 ## Authors

 - Development, Devops & Automations by [@denzii](https://github.com/denzii)